 A linebacker for coach Gregg Brandon at Bowling Green State University from 2007 through 2010, Crow was initially a walk-on who went on to earn a scholarship.
 He graduated from BGSU with his degree in exercise science in 2011.

 Crow then moved on to the University of Florida as a strength intern for one spring and then to Purdue University, where he was an assistant strength and conditioning coach for the football and baseball teams in 2011-12.
 In 2012 he joined the football coaching staff and worked for two seasons as a graduate assistant coach for the offensive line and also worked in recruiting.

-Crow has spent the past three seasons at Baldwin Wallace.
-In 2014 he was offensive line coach, but he was promoted to offensive coordinator/offensive line coach – he was only 28 at the time – for the 2015 season and held the position for two years, until he joined the Ohio State coaching staff this year.
+Crow worked at Baldwin Wallace for three seasons, from 2014-16.
+In 2014 he was offensive line coach, but he was promoted to offensive coordinator/offensive line coach for the 2015 season and held the position for two years, until he joined the Ohio State coaching staff.